-In this post, we will focus on how to prepare Part B1 of your ERC proposal.
-There are three parts in an application: part A (administrative part), part B1, and part B2.
+I sn this post, we will focus on how to prepare Part B1 of your ERC proposal.
+There are three parts to an application: part A (online platform application), part B1, and part B2.

-Initially, reviewers will only have access to B1, so it is important to make a good impression.
-B1 has 3 sections: an extended synopsis of your proposal, a curriculum vitae, and a track record of your achievements.
-It should be around 9 pages long (with given page limits for the different sections).
-Although it may sound obvious, try to use the templates provided by the ERC as much as possible and don’t overpass the page limit.
+Initially, in the first stage of the evaluation, panelists will only have access to B1, so it is important to make a great impression in B1.
+B1 has 3 sections: the proposal summary, an extended synopsis of your proposal, an the curriculum vitae and a track record.
+It should be around 10 pages long for ERC Individual calls and 9 + 4 for each CV and track record in ERC Synergy grants (with given page limits for the different sections).
+Although it may sound obvious, try to use the templates provided by the ERC as much as possible and keep your proposal within the page limits.

-This third section of B1 will also have to include a list of 5 to 10 selected publications you have worked on.
-The reviewers like when PIs specify their role in the paper and why they chose that publication.
-This list does not have to be a simple numbered list, you can be creative: you can group them, you can add an image, add a description, etc. Also, feel free to explain the publishing habits of your field, of your country, or even of your group if you need to do so.
+This third section of B1 will also have to include the description of up to 10 selected achievements (publications, patents, books, book chapters, creation of spin-offs, etc) you have worked on.
+The reviewers like it when PIs specify their role in the achievement and why they chose that publication.
+This description does not have to be a simple numbered list, you can be creative: you can group them, you can add an image, add a description, etc. Also, feel free to explain the publishing habits of your field, of your country, or even of your group if you need to do so.
 Also, describe any other activity that could indicate scientific maturity.
 You will need to include some measure of your track record: the h-index will not determine the success of your proposal.
 The ERC mentions that if you could check the h-indices of all winners, the results would surprise you.
-However, panel members do like to look at records, so if you provide them with a link to your updated publication, such as ORCID for example, this will help.
-They also like to look at numbers, so it is better if you provide them directly yourself, don’t let them wander off.
+However, panel members do like to look at records, so if you provide them with a link to your updated publication, such as ORCID, for example, this will help.
+They also like to look at numbers, so it is better if you provide them directly yourself; don’t let them wander off.
 In the end, the main idea is that you give them the whole picture to make their life easier.

-You may be wondering: what is the difference between part B1 and B2?
+You may be wondering: what is the difference between parts B1 and B2?
 Both describe the science underlying your project.
-Although there is no perfect recipe when writing your proposal, there are some important differences to consider:
+Although there is no perfect recipe for writing your proposal, there are some important differences to consider:

 Feasibility